 Why You Should Add Cauliflower to Your Diet for Hair Growth

-Iron: Iron deficiency is directly linked to weak hair and hair loss.
-The right iron levels in your body means your body is working at an optimal level to grow healthy hair.
-Eating foods rich in iron helps keep anemia at bay.
-You can also do a quick test at the hospital to check your iron and vitamin levels.
+Iron deficiency is directly linked to weak hair and hair loss.
+The right iron levels in your body mean your body is working at an optimal level to grow healthy hair.

-I will be trying out a few receipes over the next few weeks and upload the results on Instagram & Pinterest.
-If you aren’t following the page on Instagram & Pinterest already, you can do so HERE & HERE.
+I will be trying out a few recipes over the next few weeks and upload the results on Instagram and Pinterest.

 Below are some of the recipes I intend to try: